 Designing your course for accessibility is not just a recommended best practice, it’s also the law.
 Many well-respected, American educational institutions have faced lawsuits due to what some judges deemed actionable negligence towards the needs of disabled students attempting to access university materials online.
 Most individual institutional policies related to online accessibility are upheld by sections 508 and 504 of the Rehabilitation Act, which requires federal and federally funded programs to accommodate all individuals with disabilities.
 Originally enacted in 1973, an amendment (Section 508) to the Rehabilitation Act was passed in 1998 due to the rapid growth of the internet, which takes into account equal individual access to electronic and information technology.

-This above is important because it will more accurately help you to begin identifying accessibility gaps in your existing content, and then provide alternative formats and solutions for auditory and visual content when appropriate.
-At this point, you should be thinking about the materials in your course and asking questions such as:
+Once you understand the types of disabilities, then you can begin to identify accessibility gaps in your existing content.
+At this point, you should be thinking about the materials in your course and ask questions such as:

 - Does my audio content include transcriptions?

 - Do all the images used in my course have appropriate text descriptions?

 - Can my applications be used with only the keyboard?

 - Do my course pages have a consistent look and feel?

 - Do text and overall design have enough color contrast?